arthurshir/UCDavis_Map_iOS/README.md

 Interactive map of UC Davis that includes real-time search and navigation.
 - **Search results**: appear on map as user types.
 (Search button zooms and pans map to focus on results)
 - **Navigation**: Marker Callout redirects user to Maps
-- **Independant Learning**: Taught myself how to use Google Maps API and Search Bar for this project.
+- **Main Technologies**: Taught myself how to use Google Maps API and Search Bar for this project.
-- **Parse Database**: Used Parse as a database to allow for administrators to update Map.
+- **Parse Database**: Uses Parse Backend to store map data to allow for administrators to update Map.
 - **Custom Pin**: var markerImage = Functions.imageWithView( markerViewWithText(text) )
 ![alt tag](https://github.com/fantaandcrackers/CM_Portfolio/blob/master/Illustrations/MakeMarker.png)